 Reverse stock splits don’t affect a company’s market capitalization, which represents the total number of a company’s outstanding shares multiplied by its current market price per share.
 But by consolidating existing shares into fewer shares, those shares can become more valuable.

-Do You Lose Money on a Stock Split?
+Do Investors Lose Money on a Stock Split?

 A stock split itself doesn’t cause an investor to lose money, because the total value of their investment doesn’t change.
-What changes is the number of shares they own and what each one of those shares is priced at.
+What changes is the number of shares they own and the value of each of those shares.

 For example, if you have $1,000 invested before a forward stock split or a reverse stock split, you would still have $1,000 afterward.
 But depending on which way the stock split moves, you may own more or fewer shares and the price of those shares would change correspondingly.